Who Needs One?

-Persons who construct, alter, remove or operate a non-federal dam must obtain approval from the Tennessee Division of Water Supply, Dams Section.
+Persons who construct, alter, remove or operate a non-federal dam must obtain approval from the Tennessee Division of Water Resources, Dams Section.
 A dam is defined as a structure at least 20 feet high or holds 30 acre-feet or more of water at maximum pool.

 Any dam that meets the size requirements above and is used exclusively as a farm pond (not used by the public) is not regulated by the Division and is not required to have approval.